alyamovsky/symfony-docker-skeleton/README.md

 # Quick Start

-1. `composer create-project ddlzz/symfony-docker-website-skeleton local_project_path`
+1. `sudo docker run --rm -v $(pwd):/app composer:lts create-project alyamovsky/symfony-docker-skeleton local_project_path` (you can also use the `composer` command from the host machine)
 2. `make configs-setup` - create .env files for docker containers
 3. `make init` - very important!
 Run it before making any commits to your repo.
 4. `make up` - start docker containers